YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 #### EC2 Hibernation
-1. ECw hibernation perserves the in-memory RAM on persistent storage (EBS)
+1. EC2 hibernation perserves the in-memory RAM on persistent storage (EBS)
 2. much faster to boot up because you do not need to reload the operating system
 3. Instanct RAM must be less than 150GB
 4. Instances can't be hibernated for more than 60 days.